 The property agent will wish to know who your solicitors are (ensure that the property lawyers are on the lender’s approved list).
 Telephone Kent Reliance or the broker and finalise any appropriate documentation.
 Kent Reliance will instruct a valuer who will get in contact with the selling agent or vendor to book a time for the valuation to take place.
 Once carried out (assuming no problems) it takes on average ten days to receive the mortgage offer.
 Kent Reliance will issue the offer to you and your conveyancing practitioners.
 The transaction will then take it’s course according the nature and complexity of the conveyancing in Ferring and Goring.

-How does conveyancing in Ferring and Goring differ for new build properties?
+How does conveyancing in Ferring and Goring differ for newly converted properties?

-Most buyers of new build or newly converted property in Ferring and Goring approach us having been asked by the builder to exchange contracts and commit to the purchase even before the house is built.
-This is because house builders in Ferring and Goring usually acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Ferring and Goring come to us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is constructed.
+This is because new home sellers in Ferring and Goring usually acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Ferring and Goring or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Ferring and Goring or who has acted in the same development.